tueimage/meta-segmentation-msc-2018/WeeklyMeetings.md

 # Weekly meetings

 Copy/paste and fill in the template below each week, BEFORE coming to the weekly meeting with your supervisor.
 Put the newest weekly meeting first.
+### Date: 28-01-2019

+#### What did you achieve?

+* Did a more directed literature review into meta feature selection
+*	Background research in visualisation and statistical analysis of results

+#### What did you struggle with?

+* Making the distinction between relevant and less relevant literature

+#### What would you like to work on next week?

+* Finalizing literature review
+* obtaining the needed training data for the meta learning model

+#### Where do you need help from Veronika?

+* Check whether proposed method for meta learning is viable

 ### Date: 22-01-2019

 #### What did you achieve?